 Historical labour markets

-The study of labour markets in a historical perspective reveals comprehensive structural change and enormous progress regarding the compensation of labour with implications for economic growth and individual well-being.
+The study of labour markets in a historical perspective reveals comprehensive structural change and enormous progress regarding the organization and compensation of labour with implications for economic growth and individual well-being.

-Historical labour markets deals with the functioning of the labour market (e.g. wage formation, labour supply and the demand for labour), labour market outcomes for different groups and related gaps, and labour market policy and institutions.
+Historical labour markets deal with the functioning of the labour market (e.g., wage formation, labour supply and the demand for labour), labour market outcomes for different groups and related gaps, and labour market policy and institutions.
 The research is both macro- and micro-oriented, with an emphasis on large databases and quantitative methodological approaches.

 We study labour force participation; productivity; wages; skill formation and careers; work-family compatibility; immigrant integration, and labour market policy and institutions in past and present contexts, often from a gender perspective.